SysKitTeam/docs-point/access-management/manage-private-channels.md

 ---
-description: This article provides information on managing who has access or is an owner of private channels in Microsoft Teams & Groups.
+description: This article provides information on managing who has access or is an owner of private channels in Microsoft Teams.
 ---

 # Manage Private Channels Access